WuerthPhoenix/tornado/README.md

 * Archiving events using an application such as Elastic Stack
 * Invoking a custom shell script

+An *Executor* usually takes care of a single *Action* type.

 ## Compiling and Running Tornado

 ### Prerequisites

 - You must have Rust version 1.32 or later installed
-- The Tornado libraries are completely cross-platform; nevertheless, at the moment, a Unix-like OS is required to build the Tornado executables as they use UDS sockets for communication between the various components
+- Event if the Tornado libraries are completely cross-platform, at the moment, a Unix-like OS is required to build the Tornado executables as they use UDS sockets for communication between the various components
 - To build the Tornado executables, the *openssl-dev* library should be present in your build environment